 <a href tags in the code, and paste the Click Trackers in, or switch back to the drag and drop editor by clicking on “DESIGN” in the menu at the top of the page.
 If you use the drag and drop editor, to add the Click Trackers to links for images, you need to edit the Image Properties, and paste the Click Tracker and Click-through URL into the Link URL field.
 If it’s a text link, you add the Click Tracker by highlighting the text that should be linked, and clicking on the Link button in the top right-hand side of the subnavigation menu.
 This will bring up the Link Preferences overlay, and you can paste the Click Tracker and Click-through URL into the URL field.

-Once you have added the Salesforce DMP Trackers to the email, click "Save Draft" in the Email Editor menu, and you're all set.
-When you send the email campaign, Salesforce DMP will be able to gather data from the emails when they're opened by your consumers.
+Once you have added the Audience Studio Trackers to the email, click "Save Draft" in the Email Editor menu, and you're all set.
+When you send the email campaign, Audience Studio will be able to gather data from the emails when they're opened by your consumers.